-Now more than ever, individuals and businesses across the world are placing hygiene at the forefront of their priorities, ensuring basic hygiene methods, such as hand washing, are strictly adhered to.
+Now more than ever, individuals and businesses worldwide are placing hygiene at the forefront of their priorities, placing strict emphasis on adhering to basic hygiene methods, such as hand washing.

-We're discussing the various benefits of schools making the switch to cashless for hygiene reasons during the COVID-19 pandemic, and how the way payments are processed in schools will align with high street payment methods.
+We're discussing the various benefits of schools switching to cashless for hygiene reasons during the COVID-19 pandemic and how processing payments in schools will align with high street payment methods.

-During this crisis, we’re all being encouraged to self-isolate as much as possible, therefore any measures we can take to reduce non-essential contact when schools return should be taken, which includes handling money.
+We're all being encouraged to self-isolate during this crisis as much as possible.
+Therefore any measures we can take to reduce non-essential contact when schools return should be taken, which includes handling money.

 Control over our payments

-When we handle physical money, we're likely to come into contact with germs from thousands, even millions of people, however, with cashless payments, pupils and staff are in control of who and how many people handle their card.
+When we handle physical money, we're likely to come into contact with germs from thousands, even millions of people; however, with cashless payments, pupils and staff control who and how many people handle their cards.

-This is one of the key benefits of using cards, especially smart cards, where pupils can benefit from avoiding touching the card machine altogether, reducing the risk of encountering any potential lingering germs.
+Contactless transactions are one of the key benefits of using cards, particularly with smart cards, where pupils can benefit from avoiding touching the card machine altogether, reducing the risk of encountering any potential lingering germs.

-With places where there are likely to be hundreds of transactions per day, such as schools, making the switch to cashless allows the staff and pupils to be in control of their hygiene and limit any unnecessary contact.
+With places likely to process hundreds of transactions per day, such as schools, making the switch to cashless allows the staff and pupils to control their hygiene and limit unnecessary contact.

 Encourages online payments

-With the use of physical cash being discouraged, more people are turning to online payments to avoid face-to-face contact with others.
+With physical cash discouraged, more people turn to online payments to avoid face-to-face contact with others.
 Online payments allow us to order and buy virtually anything we need without having to leave the sofa, helping us to avoid the crowds and stay safe at home.

-Whilst schools may be closed, it's important to prepare for when pupils return and ensure that every step is taken to ensure hygiene methods are maintained, which includes making the switch to cashless.
+Whilst schools may be closed, it's essential to prepare for when pupils return and take every step to ensure hygiene methods are maintained, including making the switch to cashless.

 Similar to how we use credit and debit cards when shopping on the high street, pupils can pay for their school lunches in various ways, including pre-order and smart cards, which will deduct the balance from their online account.

-Since the outbreak of coronavirus, governments and banks across the world are encouraging people to switch to contactless payments in shops to avoid spreading germs through banknotes and coins, with the limit increased to £45 since 1 April.
+Since the coronavirus outbreak, governments and banks worldwide have been encouraging people to switch to contactless payments in shops, with the limit increasing to £45 since 1 April 2020.

-To ensure these new rules are effective, schools need to make the switch to similar transaction methods, ready for when pupils return.
-Contactless payments for schools can be used in the form of CRB Cunningham's Smart Cards, which recognise students at the point of sale and can easily identify the pupil and be used for access control to specific school areas.
+To ensure these new rules are effective, schools need to switch to similar transaction methods, ready for when pupils return.
+Pupils can use contactless payments in the form of CRB Cunningham's Smart Cards, which recognise students at the point of sale and can quickly identify the pupil.

-Combined with iPayimpact online payments, the balance from pupils online account is deducted when purchasing lunch, providing a complete contactless transaction for schools.
+Combined with iPayimpact online payments, pupils' online accounts deduct expenses when purchasing lunch, providing a complete contactless transaction for schools.

 Decreases the need for ATMs

-As many of us make the switch to cashless, the need for ATMs is greatly reducing, especially with the ability to use online banking, contactless payments and payment methods such as Google Pay.
-This is a positive step towards maintaining strict hygiene standards since some ATMs are used by thousands of people per day.
+As many of us switch to cashless, the need for ATMs is significantly reducing, especially with the ability to use online banking, contactless payments and payment methods such as Google Pay.
+This change is a positive step towards maintaining strict hygiene standards since thousands of people per day use some ATMs.

-If parents top up their child's online account for their school dinners, combined with cashless catering options such as Fusion's pre-order mobile app or kiosk, pupils can avoid using ATMs altogether.
+Suppose parents top up their child's online account for their school dinners, combined with cashless catering options such as Fusion's pre-order mobile app or kiosk.
+In that case, pupils can avoid using ATMs altogether.

-These hygiene practises extend into various areas of our life, including for school's, where the switch to cashless payments can ensure these hygiene standards are maintained once pupils return.
+These hygiene practices have extended into various areas of our lives, including schools where the switch to cashless payments can maintain these hygiene standards once pupils return.